DAC Digital Initiatives

 Online Access to Collection Information

 *From 1989 to 1999 the DAC collection catalog was maintained in HyperCard, an authoring application.
 In the late 1990s we developed an interim collections database management system in-house.
-From 2000 through 2010, it provided a reliable, secure, and flexible environment for standardizing and enhancing collections information.
+From 2000 through 2010, it provided a reliable, secure, and flexible environment for standardizing and enhancing collections data.
 That system was accessible only at the DAC, where it supported staff, faculty, and student access for teaching, research, exhibitions, collections management, and other museum operations.